あの、ヒマワリを探しに 「Ano, himawari wo sagashi ni」

 “Do the sunflowers bloom in the courtyard, still?”

 Yuasa’s framing of the Nebukawa scenes gives the film a wistful air, a gentle nostalgia and happiness so we feel something of what Murakami does.
 The place is a safe haven after he has endured the tumult of a high-pressure lifestyle.
 Tokyo is a place where life can be intense.
-Long hours at work and getting lost in that metropolis where sensations are endless as seen in the hectic opening.
+Long hours at work and getting lost in that metropolis where sensations are endless as seen in the opening.
 It is both exhilarating and exhausting.
 The appeal of a quiet home town is strong but is it really Murakami?

-Yuasa also addresses the problems inherent to memory which is they are distant and intangible, a past influenced by our present.
+Yuasa also addresses the problems inherent to memory which is they are distant and intangible, a past influenced by our present perspective.
 Our histories are at best half-remembered.
 Murakami feels the pull of Nebukawa as he endures the hectic life of Tokyo and upon returning he finds the place feels like a time capsule.
 He understands that he cannot go back but he can now move forward with renewed strength.
 Immigrants to Tokyo will be able to understand that feeling.
 Anyone who has travelled will.